karlospn/mytechramblings-site-source-code/content/posts/how-to-profile-a-net6-app.md

     Working Set (MB)                                              91
 ```

-During the test the things that seemed OK were:
+The counters that seemed OK were:
 - The CPU usage was low.
 - Allocation rate was low.
 - No Gc collections.
 - LOH had a low and steady size.

-During the test the things that seemed OFF were:
+The counters that seemed OFF were:
 - Bad Request/Rate ratio.
-- The **"ThreadPool Queue Length"** and **"ThreadPool Thread Count"** counters were growing exponentially during the test duration.
+- The **"ThreadPool Queue Length"** and **"ThreadPool Thread Count"** counters were increasing exponentially during the test duration.

 The "ThreadPool Thread Count" should not be growing like this, in an ideal application  everything runs asynchronously which means that a low number of threads can serve a huge amount of requests.

 In an async world when an incoming request arrives it gets a new thread from the Threadpool, that thread runs it’s current operation and when an async method is awaited, saves the current context and adds itself to the pool as an available thread.
 When the async call completes or if a new request comes in at this point, the Threadpool checks if all the threads are already in operation, if yes it spawns up a new thread, if not it takes up one of the available threads from the pool.

-The fact that the "ThreadPool Thread Count" counter keeps growing means that the application is expanding the Threadpool to handle incoming requests which means that probably some threads are being blocked somewhere.
+The fact that the "ThreadPool Thread Count" counter keeps growing means that the application is expanding the Threadpool to handle incoming requests, which means that probably some threads are being blocked somewhere.

-This blockage could be on purpose and maybe the app is doing some long running task, but maybe the threads are being blocked because there is something not right, so it's worth investigating further.
+The blockage could be on purpose and maybe the app is doing some long running task, but maybe the threads are being blocked because there is something wrong, so it's worth investigating further.

-## 2. Use ``dotnet-dump`` and Visual Studio to analyze possible blocking threads
+## 2. Using _dotnet-dump_ and Visual Studio to analyze possible blocked threads

-Now that we think that our app might have a problem with threads being blocked, the ``dotnet-dump`` diagnostic tool is the correct one to use.
+The ``dotnet-dump`` diagnostic tool is the one to use when you want to take a look at what are the threads doing.

-``dotnet-dump``  is a way to collect and analyze Windows and Linux dumps without any native debugger involved, by default ``dotnet-dump`` creates a full dump which contains a snapshot of the memory, information about the running threads with their corresponding stack traces and information about possible exceptions that might have occurred.
+``dotnet-dump``  is capable to collect and analyze Windows and Linux dumps without any native debugger involved, by default ``dotnet-dump`` creates a full dump which contains a snapshot of the memory, information about the running threads with their corresponding stack traces and information about possible exceptions that might have occurred.

 I'm going to apply another load of 100 requests per second during 120 seconds to the ``blocking-threads`` endpoint with bombardier, and while the load test is running I'll capture a dump using: